 Skill Level: Intermediate - Advanced

-Using the same template on all emails creates a sense of consistency with your communications.
-Once you start using your email template your customers will begin to recognise your emails in their inbox, even if they don’t look at who it is from first.
+Using the same wrapper on all emails creates a sense of consistency with your communications.
+Once you start using your email wrapper, your customers will begin to recognise your emails in their inbox, even if they don’t look at who it is from first.

-You can now set up your own standard email template in your Bluepark admin console using the Email Wrapper feature.
+You can now set up your own standard email wrapper in your Bluepark admin console using the Email Wrapper feature.

-To set up your email template go to General / Settings > Settings > Website.
-Underneath the Additional Email Content (HTML) section, there is a new field called Wrapper.
+To set up your email wrapper go to General / Settings > Settings > Website.
+Underneath the Additional Email Content (HTML) section, there is a field called Wrapper.
 This field, by default, will be blank.
 This means your emails have no wrapper assigned to them.

-Click on the relevant link to view the HTML template code in a new window.
+Click on the relevant link to view the HTML code of the wrapper template in a new window.
 Copy the HTML, paste it into the field and Save.
-You will now have a template for your emails which has a grey wrapper and a white area for the content.
+You will now have a wrapper for your emails which has a grey background and a white area for the content.

 <table cellpadding="0" cellspacing="0" border="0" width="100%" bgcolor="#F0F0F0">